 greatly appreciate your willingness to present a workshop and/or an interest

-session at our annual conference.
+session at our virtual conference.

 current (2020-2021 membership year) members of CLTA (California Language

 Teachers' Association).
 If you ARE NOT a current (2020-2021) member,

 your proposal will NOT be considered.
 You can renew your membership by

 clicking on this link (clta.net/membership).
 Exceptions will be made for presenters who work

 Abstracts may be edited for length and clarity.
 You will be

 sent, by email, a copy of what will appear in the online program.
 It’s important that you